2000Lakes/2000Lakes_web/README.md

 ### Try a demo
+* Current platform has some issues with Safari.
+Please use Chrome or Firefox if possible.)
 To run the web locally, use python 3, type ``http-server`` in the terminal.
 Pleases install all the necessary dependencies.
-The web can also be accessed from this link:
+The web can also be accessed from this link: [https://2000lakes.github.io/2000Lakes_web/](https://2000lakes.github.io/2000Lakes_web/)

 ### Documents explanation